toilabaodai123/simple-login/README.md

 Use tools and technologies to create an infrastructure for a webservice.
 ## Tools, other technologies used in this project
 - **Docker**
-    Build container image for the Laravel web application.
+    Build a Docker image for the Laravel web application.
-    Serve the container image from above on a AWS EC2 instance.
+    Run a Docker container using the image from above on an AWS EC2 instance to serve requests.
 - **AWS**
     EC2:  For a webservice using a Docker container to handle requests
     ~~S3:  Store backups~~ (On progress...)